 "I don't believe that by any stretch of the imagination that we're ready for the total pitch," Thurston said.
 "You have to take baby steps to get to the ultimate goal."

 PEDA is in charge of developing the 52-acre Stanley Business Park located on reclaimed GE factory land between East and Kellogg streets.
-By establishing a building for young businesses in the life sciences industry to grow, PEDA could position the business park to tie into the life sciences industry economy locally and statewide.

 Last March, Mayor Daniel L. Bianchi, a PEDA board member, called on the board to submit a "competitive-type proposal" with the Massachusetts Life Sciences Center and move the project forward.
 The Massachusetts Life Sciences Center is implementing the state's 10-year, $1 billion economic development plan to build the public and private in life sciences research and development.